-- assessed the evaluation model used and the assumptions used regarding the evolution of the TG4001 product, assessing the consistency, in the one hand, with the budgets and forecasts drawn up by management and presented to the Board of Directors, and, on the other hand, with our knowledge of the field, acquired in particular during inquiries with management. - compared the discount rate with our own estimate; - compared the price of the US dollar against the Euro used in the evaluation model.

-Lastly, we assessed the appropriateness of the information provided in the notes to the consolidated financial statements and in particular the sensitivity analyses.
+- assessed the evaluation model used and the assumptions used regarding the evolution of the TG4001 product, assessing the consistency with the budgets and forecasts drawn up by management and presented to the Board of Directors, and, with our knowledge of the sector, gained in particular through inquiries with management. - compared the discount rate with our own estimate; compared the exchange rate of the US dollar against the Euro used in the evaluation model.
+Lastly, we assessed the appropriateness of the information provided in the notes to the consolidated financial statements and in particular the sensitivity analyses